juansalvatore/code-learning-resources/README.md

 # Coding practice resources

-This is a random list of websites / videos / etc I find on internet that I think are worth looking to keep mastering programming and learning new technologies.
+This is a random list of resources (websites, videos, apps, etc.) to keep learning about programming.

 ## General
 - [CodeKata](https://reactjs.org/) - Because experience is the only teacher.